 Students at The Linden read with adults both 1:1 and in small group guided reading sessions.
 These structured groups develop both children’s decoding and comprehension skills, and gives children the opportunity to take part in in-depth discussion about the texts they have shared.

-Our literacy lessons are often linked to a class book or series of books on a theme, such as myths and legends or traditional tales.
+Our literacy lessons are often linked to a class book or series of books relating to the cross curricular theme, such as myths and legends or traditional tales.
 Children throughout the school also take part in author studies, where a range of books by a particular author are studied and compared.
 This ensures that we provide our children with the opportunity to read a wide range of genres and help them to access books that they might not otherwise engage with.

-The Linden offers parent workshops to show parents and carers how reading is taught at the school, enabling parents to work with teachers in supporting their children.
+The Linden offers support to families to show parents and carers how reading is taught at the school, enabling parents to work with teachers in supporting their children.
 We also share information about the National Phonics Screening Test in an additional workshop held for those with children in Year One.

 Assessment of Reading